Spotchi/notion_processing/README.md

 ## Dashboard

-The Streamlit dashboard provides an interactive interface to visualize and analyze weekly summaries:
+The interactive Streamlit dashboard provides comprehensive visualization and analysis of your weekly summaries.

 ### Features

-- **🔐 Authentication**: Secure login/signup with Supabase authentication
 - **📊 Overview Metrics**: Total weeks, documents, and averages
-- **📈 Trend Analysis**: Interactive charts showing document types and sub-categories over time
+- **📈 Trend Analysis**: Charts showing document types and sub-categories over time
-- **📋 Weekly Details**: Detailed view of individual weekly summaries with insights
+- **📋 Weekly Details**: Detailed view of each week's summary with:
-- **🔍 Filtering**: Date range filtering to focus on specific periods
-- **📥 Data Export**: Download summary data as CSV
+  - Summary text and key insights
+  - **📄 Document List**: View all documents used to create each summary
+  - Document type and sub-category breakdowns
-- **🎨 Interactive Charts**: Plotly-based visualizations with hover details
+  - Interactive charts and visualizations
-- **👤 User Management**: User information display and session management
+- **📋 Raw Data Table**: Exportable data table with all summary information
+- **🔐 Authentication**: Secure login system with Supabase
+- **📅 Date Filtering**: Filter summaries by date range

+### Document List Feature

+The dashboard now includes a comprehensive document list for each weekly summary:

+- **Document Titles**: See the actual titles of all documents processed
+- **Creation Dates**: View when each document was created
+- **Last Edited**: Track when documents were last modified
+- **Direct Links**: Click to open documents directly in Notion
+- **Document Count**: See exactly how many documents contributed to each summary

+This feature helps you understand exactly which documents influenced each weekly summary and provides transparency into the summarization process.

 ### Dashboard Sections